nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: This is amazing grace
+  - title: Give thanks to the Lord (Forever)
-    video: M3z5Mwoj_9Y
+    video: gUH_NzfRmbs
-  - video: 0tAJxHV_ttI
+  - video: 1OUZtPjSR54
-    title: Jesus Christ (Once again)
+    title: Yes and Amen
-  - video: aDQeREdlw_4
+  - video: Gqrli3Lkf58
-    title: You alone can rescue
+    title: Behold our God
-  - video: r5L6QlAH3L4
+  - video: gXzETuK792E
-    title: What a beautiful Name it is
+    title: Amazing grace
 sermon:
-  video: pRq9n4tfiM0
+  video: 6rQ5VcJ0Cpo
   islive: false
-  title: Crossroad Online - Remembrance Sunday
+  title: Crossroad Online - Peace
-  intro: At the start of this new period of lockdown, Andrew Sibley encourages us
+  intro: In this week's talk Jon and Louise look at the subject of peace, and
-    that we have access to God's presence through the work of Jesus on the cross and we can connect with Him through personal prayer and worship.
+    explore how we can deal with anxiety in our lives and keep our hearts focussed on God.
 ---